ElizaLo/Product-Management-and-Leadership/README.md

 - Are there certain times of the day you’re more productive than other times?
 - Are some of us doing certain tasks much faster or slower?How can we learn from each other or better distribute responsibilities?

+### 'MIT method’ (most important tasks)

+The basic idea is to start (or end) your day by writing down the 3 most important tasks you hope to accomplish in the next 24 hours.

+**How hard is it to say “no”?**

+One of the great benefits of creating an MIT list is that it allows you not only to prioritize what’s most urgent and important, it also helps you stay disciplined.
+It becomes easier to say no to requests that are less of a priority.

+**Spread the habit by asking your team to name their MITs, and do it often.**

+To really make the most of the tool you can:
+- ask about MITs as a coaching question in your 1-on-1s
+- start daily team meetings with an MIT review
+- use MITs as a tool to align on priorities with your team, manager, and other leaders across the organization.

+In the morning, note down your 3 MITs and end your day by checking off your list and ceremoniously putting it in the trash.

 ### Improve on Productivity